rajeshrt-r/My-Programs/README.md

 # My-Programs
-This is my small programs in programming languages
+This is my small programs in all programming languages